selfhostx/ansible/README.md

 dependencies
 - other roles
-- neede pip-modules on target
+- needed pip-modules on target

 definition of variables and dependencies (see above) need to be machine-readable to enable automation/custom GUIs) -> 2DO define fileformat!